voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 FiftyOne plugins can be written in Python or JS, or a combination of both.

-Python Plugins are built using the `fiftyone` package, pip packages, and your own Python.
-They can consist of Panels, Operators, and Components.
+Python plugins are built using the `fiftyone` package, pip packages, and your own Python.
+They can consist of Panels and Operators.

-JS Plugins are built using the `@fiftyone` TypeScript packages, npm packages, and your own TypeScript.
+JS plugins are built using the `@fiftyone` TypeScript packages, npm packages, and your own TypeScript.
 They can consist of Panels, Operators, and Components.

 .. _plugins-design-panels: